 Programs in the Community:

-5-2-1 Almost None will be implemented in 3 villages in Guam, in schools, faith based organizations, and in food stores.
-To learn more about 5-2-1 Almost None, you can visit their website, they have resources that parents and teachers will find useful.
+5-2-1-Almost None will be implemented in multiple villages in Guam via schools, faith-based organizations, and food stores.
+Learn more about 5-2-1-Almost None resources that parents and teachers will find useful.

 SNAP-Ed in partnership with local partners will be implementing the FFMM curricula in Guam D.O.E.
 Pilot Pre-Schools for school year 2016-2017.
 The goals of FFMM are to get children to try new foods and get moving.
 To learn more, you can visit their website.